Cluster automorphism groups and automorphism groups of exchange graphs: Preliminaries

 the union of clusters of all the seeds in the pattern.
 We call the elements $x_{i,t}\in \X$ the \emph{cluster variables}.
 The \emph{cluster algebra} $\A$ associated with $\S$ is the $\Z$-subalgebra of the rational function field $\F=\Q(x_{1},x_{2},\cdot \cdot \cdot ,x_{n})$, generated by all cluster variables: $\A = \Z[\X]$. \end{defn}

-For a skew-symmetrizable matrix $B=(b_{ji})_{n\times n}$, one can associate it to an valued quiver (quiver for brevity) $Q=(Q_0,Q_1,\upsilon)$ as follows: $Q_0=\{1,2,\cdot\cdot\cdot,n\}$ is a set of vertices; for any two vertices $j$ and $i$, if $b_{ji} > 0$, then there is an arrow $\alpha$ from $j$ to $i$, these arrows form the set $Q_1$; for an arrow $\alpha$ from $j$ to $i$, we assign it a pair of values: $(\upsilon_1(\alpha),\upsilon_2(\alpha))=(b_{ji},-b_{ij})$.
+For a skew-symmetrizable matrix $B=(b_{ji})_{n\times n}$, one can associate it to a \emph{valued quiver} (quiver for brevity) $Q=(Q_0,Q_1,\upsilon)$ as follows: $Q_0=\{1,2,\cdot\cdot\cdot,n\}$ is a set of vertices; for any two vertices $j$ and $i$, if $b_{ji} > 0$, then there is an arrow $\alpha$ from $j$ to $i$, these arrows form the set $Q_1$; for an arrow $\alpha$ from $j$ to $i$, we assign it a pair of values: $(\upsilon_1(\alpha),\upsilon_2(\alpha))=(b_{ji},-b_{ij})$.
 Since $B$ is an indecomposable skew-symmetrizable matrix, the defined valued quiver $Q$ is connected and there is no loops nor $2$-cycles in $Q$.
-Then we can define a mutation of the valued quiver by the mutation of the matrix, we refer to \cite{K12,CZ14} for details.
-We say two quivers $Q$ and $Q'$ mutation equivalent, if the corresponding matrices are mutation equivalent, that is, one of them can be obtained from the other one by a finite sequence of mutations.
-We also write $(\x ,Q)$ to the labeled seed $(\x, B)$, and write $\A_Q$ to the cluster algebra defined by $\Sigma$.
-We say that the quiver and the defined cluster algebra are skew-symmetric, if the corresponding matrix is skew-symmetric.
-If the cluster algebra is of finite type \cite{FZ03}(see in section \ref{sec:finite types and finite mutation types} for cluster algebras of finite type) or of skew-symmetric type \cite{GSV08}, then a cluster determines the quiver, and we denote the quiver of a cluster $\x$ by $Q(\x)$.
+Then we can define a mutation of the valued quiver by the mutation of the matrix, we refer to \cite{FZ02,K12} for details.
+We say two quivers $Q$ and $Q'$ \emph{mutation equivalent}, if the corresponding matrices are mutation equivalent, that is, one of them can be obtained from the other one by a finite sequence of mutations.
+We also write $(\x ,Q)$ for the labeled seed $(\x, B)$, and write $\A_Q$ to the cluster algebra defined by $\Sigma$.
+The quiver and the defined cluster algebra are called skew-symmetric, if the corresponding matrix is skew-symmetric.
+If the cluster algebra is of finite type \cite{FZ03} or of skew-symmetric type, then the cluster determines the quiver \cite{GSV08}, and we denote the quiver of a cluster $\x$ by $Q(\x)$.

-\begin{exm} Let $B$ be the following matrix, it is a skew-symmetrizable matrix with diagonal matrix $D=diag\{2,2,1,1\}$.
+\begin{exm} Let $B$ be the following matrix, it is a skew-symmetrizable matrix with skew-symmetrizer $D=diag\{2,2,1,1\}$.
 The quiver corresponding to $B$ is $Q$, where we always delete the trivial pairs of values $(1,1)$, and replace a arrow assigning pair $(m,m)$ by $m$ arrows.

 \end{exm}